tmm-demo-apps/bookstore-app/CONTINUITY.md

 ```

 ## Known Issues / Edge Cases
 - None currently!
-Cart system is working perfectly across all browsers.
+All cart bugs fixed as of November 21, 2025.

+## Next Steps (Phase 2)
+See `diary.md` for complete list.
+Key priorities:
+- **UI**: Sticky header bar, enhanced order history page
+- **Infrastructure**: Redis (sessions), Elasticsearch (search), MinIO (images)
+- **Admin**: Product management panel

 ## Important Notes
-- **Always update `diary.md`** after completing features or fixing bugs
+- **Always update `diary.md`** after completing features or fixing bugs (latest entries at TOP)
 - **Test in both Chrome and Firefox** for cross-browser compatibility
+- **Follow CONTINUITY.md workflow** for git commands and commits
+- **Repository Pattern**: All database queries go through `internal/repository/`, NOT directly in handlers
+- **Cart items**: Must prevent duplicates - use delete-then-insert pattern
+- **Alphabetical ordering**: All product/cart lists should ORDER BY name

+## Common Debugging Tips
+- **Cart issues?** Check both `user_id` and `session_id` logic in queries
-- **Cache issues?** Check both server headers and htmx `hx-headers` attributes
+- **Cache issues?** Multi-layer approach: meta tags + headers + htmx hx-headers
+- **Ordering issues?** Verify `ORDER BY` clause in SQL and check browser cache
-- **Hover issues?** Remember Pico CSS positioning can trigger false mouseenter events - use bounding box checks
+- **Hover issues?** Pico CSS positioning can trigger false mouseenter - use bounding box checks

 ---

+**🎯 RESTORE PROCEDURE (After Amnesia)**

-**Your first and most important task is to read the `diary.md` file.** It contains a complete history of our progress, detailed technical explanations, and our agreed-upon next steps.
+**Your first and most important task is to read the `diary.md` file.** It contains:
+- Complete project history in reverse chronological order (latest at top)
+- Detailed technical explanations of all implementations
+- Bug fixes with root cause analysis
+- Next steps and priorities for Phase 2

-After you have reviewed the diary, ask the user what they'd like to work on next, or suggest working on one of the "Future Enhancements" listed in the diary.
+After reviewing the diary, ask the user what they'd like to work on next, or suggest working on one of the items from "Next Steps (Phase 2)" in the diary.